Infineon/mtb-example-btstack-freertos-wifi-onboarding/README.md

 - **Device Configurator:** The Device Configurator is used to enable/configure the peripherals and the pins used in the application.
 See the
 [Device Configurator Guide](https://www.cypress.com/ModusToolboxDeviceConfig).

-- **Bluetooth Configurator:** The Bluetooth Configurator is used for generating/modifying the BLE GATT database.
-See the [Bluetooth Configurator Guide](https://www.cypress.com/ModusToolboxBLEConfig).
+- **Bluetooth Configurator:** The Bluetooth Configurator is used for generating/modifying the Bluetooth LE GATT database.
+See the
+[Bluetooth Configurator Guide](https://www.cypress.com/ModusToolboxBLEConfig).

 ## Related Resources